camillebaldock/rubyclopedia/README.md

 rubyclopedia
 ===========================

-Website to get he latest episodes from the following suppliers, and track progress on viewing Ruby training content:
+Website to get he latest articles from the following suppliers, and track progress on viewing Ruby training content:

 - RailsCasts
 - RubyTapas